 This Narrative report provides information about Wyre Forest, including the key issues affecting the Council and its accounts.
-It provides a summary of the Council's performance during the year and the financial position at 31st March 2024.
-It is structured as follows:
+It provides a summary of the Council's performance during the year and provides a commentary on how the Council has used its resources in year and how this aligns with objectives.
+The report is structured as follows:

 - Wyre Forest District the place

 - Wyre Forest District the Council

-- o Governance
+- Governance

-- o Corporate Plan 2023-27
+- Corporate Plan 2023-27

 - Risks and Opportunities

-- Strategy and Resource Allocation and Strategic Planning Framework
+- o Strategy and Resource Allocation and Strategic Planning Framework

 - o Our Performance

 - Financial Performance

 - Significant Transactions

 - Statement of Accounts

 - Further Information